osvik/abrantes/README.md

 - Have complete control and integration with your analytics tool.
 - Use a tool that is as private as it can be.
 It doesn't share information with **new** third party companies.
 - Modify it.
 Abrantes is open source and it's a proof of concept that I may use to fit my needs.
+- Modify it for a specific test!
+Yes, you can modify how Abrantes works for a specific test while all the other tests can continue to work with the defaults.

 ## Features and planned features